The Ultimate Travel Nurse Packing Guide and Checklist - The Gypsy Nurse

 ADVERTISEMENT

-Before we get to the Travel Nurse Packing Guide, lets talk about what your Travel Company is Providing
+Before we get to the Travel Nurse Packing List, let’s talk about company housing.

-Each travel nursing agency is unique in what they will or will not provide in your housing.
-The ‘furnished’ housing that your agency arranges could be fully furnished down to the last teaspoon and towels or sparsely furnished with only the basic furniture.
-There is a distinct difference between “furnished” and “turn-key”.
+Whether you find your own furnished housing or take company-provided housing, each space will be different in what is provided, so keep that in mind when making a travel nurse packing list.
+The “furnished” housing your agency arranges could be fully furnished down to the last teaspoon and towels or sparsely furnished with only the basic furniture.
+There is a distinct difference between “furnished” and “turn-key.”

 When putting together a travel nurse packing list, it’s easier if you put things into categories.
-I have a box/tote for each of the following which helps me stay organized.
+A great idea is to have a box or plastic tote for each category to help you stay organized.

 • Housewares